SNMakhdoom/Big-Data-Analytics-with-PySpark/README.md

 # SparkMysql
-Find out the useful insight in a Spotify data set, which has 3.4 million+ rows
+Find out the useful insight in a Spotify data set, which has 3.4 million+ rows.